 TBY2: solar-powered studio space

-In 2022, we opened TBY2, The Bottle Yard’s state-of-the-art second facility, powered by a gigantic 1MWp rooftop solar array consisting of more than 2,000 photovoltaic panels.
+In 2022, we opened TBY2, The Bottle Yard’s state-of-the-art second facility, powered by a gigantic 1MWp rooftop solar array consisting of more than 2,300 photovoltaic (PV) panels.

-Funded by the Bristol Energy Cooperative, it’s the biggest community-owned solar rooftop array in the West of England and one of the largest of its kind in the UK.
+Funded by the Bristol Energy Cooperative, it’s believed to be the biggest community-owned solar rooftop array in the UK.
+We also believe it to be the biggest rooftop PV system in the UK studios sector.

 Bristol City Council, which owns and runs The Bottle Yard Studios, initially planned to install a 283kWp solar array on the rooftop of TBY2, but thanks to funding from Bristol Energy Cooperative (BEC), the final array was more than three times larger than originally planned.

 “Solar arrays are often designed to cover just a small part of a roof, to reduce costs.
 But we’re in a climate crisis, and in order to meet Bristol’s climate goals we‘re aiming much higher than that.
 The Bottle Yard’s TBY2 facility is a massive site, with loads of opportunity for energy generation and CO2 reduction.
 So for this project, we were determined to make full use of the available roof space.
 To put it into context, the amount of energy this array is capable of generating could power more than 250 average households per year.”
 Will Houghton, Bristol Energy Cooperative Project Developer